shin1987/trigram/README.md

 where input.txt is the document from which a trigram lookup table would be built and output.txt is the result file name.
 If `output.txt` is not provided, a temporary file named `a.txt` would be created under current working directory.

+A sample text file has been provided under `data` directory for quick verifcation.
+To run the program with the example test:

+`java -cp build data/data0.txt`

+if the program has been compiled corrected, the generated text should appear as `a.txt` in the current working directory.

 A note on input file format:
 There is an extra script called `processing-data` which prepares an arbitary text file to a more friendly format.
 To run it: